KIPAC/BootCamp/docs/macos_setup.md

 If you go the route of installing miniconda there are a number of packages, such as jupyter notebooks that you will likely need to install.

-Running the following command in a terminal window will install a minimal set of packages to let you run jupyter notebooks locally.
-The lines that start with '#' are comments.
+Running the following commands in a terminal window will install a minimal set of packages to let you run jupyter notebooks locally.

-    # Activate conda, if you ran conda init when you installe
+    # Activate conda, if you ran conda init when you installed
     # miniconda you don't need to do this
     . /Users/echarles/miniconda3/etc/profile.d/conda.sh
     # Create a conda environment to work these examples
     conda create --name kipac python
     # Install the stuff you need (from the conda-forge software 'channel')
     conda install --name kipac -c conda-forge numpy scipy jupyter
+    # "Activate" the kipac environment
+	conda activate kipac

+(The lines that start with '#' are comments.)

+### Running a notebook

+f you want to start a notebook you can then do:

+    # Start a notebook server in the current directory that you are in
+    jupyter notebook

+Once you have started a notebook server you will want to navigate to the notebook that you want to run.
+Let's start with the basic python / notebook tutorial.
+In your browser you can selection that notebook to open it.

+BootCamp ->Python -> Python (1).ipynb

+Note.
+You can get you notebook browser to start up in a different folder in a few different ways.
+For example you could:

+    # Version one, go to a directory and start the notebook server there
+    cd ~/BootCamp/Python
+	jupyter notebook
+    # Version two, use the --notebook-dir option
+    jupyter notebook --notebook-dir="BootCamp/Python"

 <!--  LocalWords:  Miniconda Jupyter minconda kipac conda-forge numpy
  -->